theislab/Chem-PerturBridge/README.md

 ### 3. Run scripts

-**3.1** To start a SLURM-based pipeline, you need to execute a wrapper script (`run_pseudobulking.sh`), which allow to run dataset-specific pseudobulking pipelines:
+**3.1** To start a SLURM-based pseudobulking pipeline, you need to execute a wrapper script (`./run_pipelines/run_pseudobulking.sh`), which allow to run dataset-specific pipelines:

 You can execute it with following arguments:
 ```